BackofenLab/StoatyDive/README.md

 ```
 optional arguments:
 -h, --help            show this help message and exit
 -v, --version         show program's version number and exit
 -a *.bed, --input_bed *.bed
                       Path to the peak file in bed6 format.
 -b *.bam/*.bed, --input_bam *.bam/*.bed
                       Path to the read file used for the peak calling in bed
                       or bam format.
 -c *.txt, --chr_file *.txt
                       Path to the chromosome length file.
 -o path/, --output_folder path/
                       Write results to this path.
 [Default: Operating Path]
 -t float, --thresh float
                       Set a CV threshold to divide the peak profiles into
                       specific and unspecific.
 [Default: 1.0]
 --length_norm         Set length normalization.
 StoatyDive will expand every
                       peak to the maximal length.
 --length_norm_value int
                       Set length normalization value (maximum peak length).
 --max_norm_value float
                       Provide a maximum value for CV to make the normalized
                       CV plot more comparable.
 --border_penalty      Adds a penalty for non-centered peaks.
 --scale_max float     Provide a maximum value for the CV plot.
 --maxcl int           Maximal number of clusters of the kmeans clustering of
                       the peak profiles.
 The algorithm will be optimized,
                       i.e., the parameter is just a constraint and not
                       absolute.
 [Default: 15]
 --sm                  Turn on the peak profile smoothing for the peak
                       profile classification.
 It is recommended to turn it
                       on.
+--max_translocate     Set this flag is you want to translocate the peak
+                      profiles based on the maximum value inside the profile
+                      instead of a Gaussian blur translocation.
 --lam float           Parameter for the peak profile classification.
 Set
                       lambda for the smoothing of the peak profiles.
 A
                       higher value (> default) will underfit.
 A lower value
                       (< default) will overfit.
 [Default: 0.3]
 --turn_off_classification
                       Turn off the peak profile classification.
 --seed int            Set seed for the optimization scheme.
 ```

 ### Recommendations